Gerald Sveen

 Gerald Orlando Sveen (December 7, 1924 – September 23, 2021) was an American politician in the state of North Dakota.
 He was a member of the North Dakota House of Representatives from 1993 to 2000.
 An alumnus of Temple University and the University of North Dakota, he worked as a dentist.
-He was also a mayor of Bottineau, North Dakota and a World War II and Korean War veteran.
+He was also mayor of Bottineau, North Dakota, and a World War II and Korean War veteran.
 Sveen died in September 2021, at the age of 96.